 A Zero Score is a value assigned to a building, intended to help project teams understand the building’s energy performance and progress towards achieving Zero Net Carbon.
 A Zero Score is a relative performance metric, so it can be used to compare buildings across all locations, types, and sizes.

-The baseline, a Zero Score of 100, represents a typical modern building with an energy consumption profile based on data from the 2003 Commercial Building Energy Consumption Survey (CBECS) or the 2001 Residential Energy Consumption Survey (RECS) and normalized by climate, weather, space type, building size, occupancy, and schedule.
-A Zero Score of 0 represents a Zero Net Carbon building.
+The baseline, a Zero Score of 100, represents a typical modern building with an energy consumption profile based on data from the 2003 Commercial Building Energy Consumption Survey (CBECS) or the 2001 Residential Energy Consumption Survey (RECS) and normalized by climate, space type, building size, occupancy, and schedule.
+A Zero Score of zero represents a Zero Net Carbon building.
 All values in between are plotted linearly.
-A building’s current or target Zero Score can be determined by dividing the building’s current or target fossil fuel energy use intensity (FF-EUI) by its baseline FF-EUI.
+A building’s current or target Zero Score can be determined by dividing the building’s current or target energy use intensity (EUI) by its baseline EUI.

 What is shown on the Zero Scale?

-The Zero Scale is intended to help project teams better understand the requirements of a fossil fuel energy reduction target and visualize their relative progress towards achieving Zero Net Carbon.
+The Zero Scale is intended to help project teams better understand the requirements of an energy reduction target and visualize their relative progress towards achieving Zero Net Carbon.
 The scale shows Zero Score values ranging from 100 to zero, with three markers related to the project: BASELINE, TARGET and YOUR BUILDING.

-The BASELINE marker lists the fossil fuel energy use intensity (FF-EUI) and Zero Score for a typical modern building that is normalized by climate, weather, space type, building size, occupancy, and schedule.
+The BASELINE marker lists the energy use intensity (EUI) and Zero Score for a typical modern building that is normalized by climate, space type, building size, occupancy, and schedule.

-The YOUR BUILDING marker lists the FF-EUI and Zero Score for the building based on its actual energy consumption and generation.
-These values are calculated from inputs entered into the Annual Energy Consumption and Annual Energy Generation input boxes.
+The YOUR BUILDING marker lists the EUI and Zero Score for the building based on its actual energy consumption and generation.
+These values are calculated from inputs entered into the Annual Energy Purchased and Annual Energy Generated input boxes.
+Incremental EUIs and Zero Scores are also shown, indicating the building’s performance with no renewable energy generation, or with on- or off-site renewable energy generation only.
 If no values are entered, the YOUR BUILDING marker is not shown.